superfliege/azure-docs.de-de/articles/machine-learning/team-data-science-process/parallel-load-sql-partitioned-tables.md

             '20130501', '20130601', '20130701', '20130801',
             '20130901', '20131001', '20131101', '20131201' )

 ### <a name="2-create-a-partition-scheme"></a>2.
-Erstellen eines Partitionsschemas
+Create a partition scheme
-[Erstellen Sie ein Partitionschema](https://msdn.microsoft.com/library/ms179854.aspx).
-Dieses Schema ordnet jeden Partitionsbereich in der Partitionsfunktion einer physischen Dateigruppe zu.
-Beispiel:
+[Create a partition scheme](https://msdn.microsoft.com/library/ms179854.aspx).
+This scheme maps each partition range in the partition function to a physical filegroup, for example:

         CREATE PARTITION SCHEME <DatetimeFieldPScheme> AS
         PARTITION <DatetimeFieldPFN> TO (